 This summer we were pleased to learn that Senator Amedore had secured an additional $3,000 for the Library, which will be applied toward the purchase of a Craft Cabinet and other furnishings for the new room.

-The renovation is scheduled to begin this fall, with completion anticipated by year-end or early 2018.
+The renovation is scheduled to begin this spring, with completion anticipated by the end of summer.
 We are excited to launch this important undertaking, made possible with the help of so many friends and supporters.
 We look forward to welcoming everyone to a community-wide celebration when the new Children’s Room is complete.
 Please stay tuned!